Line Flow based SLAM: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{imultaneous} Localization and Mapping (SLAM) aims at continuously estimating camera motion and reconstructing a scene structure in an unknown environment, which is critical for Unmanned Aerial Vehicles (UAVS), autonomous driving, augment reality, and robotics.
-SLAM systems can be categorized into direct and indirect (feature-based) methods according to their input of minimization~\cite{Engel2018,Engel2014}.
-In this paper, we present a Line Flow based-SLAM (LF-SLAM) that effectively exploits the coherence of 2D consecutive observations and 3D maps, as illustrated in Fig.~\ref{fig:LineFlowSLAMPipeline}.
+\IEEEPARstart{S}{imultaneous} localization and mapping (SLAM) continuously estimates camera motions and reconstructs the structure of a scene in an unknown environment.
+This technique is critical in Unmanned Aerial Vehicle (UAV), autonomous driving, augmented reality, and robotics applications.

-Direct methods~\cite{Engel2018,Engel2014,Newcombe2011} leverage sensor raw input to optimize photometric errors for pose estimation.
-Direct methods can cope with untextured scenes and motion blur.
-Specifically, Direct Sparse Odometry (DSO) [1] samples informative pixels with high intensity gradients and omits the smoothness prior.
-DSO calibrates all the parameters for the imaging process such as exposure time, lens vignetting, and non-linear response functions.
-It provides remarkable performance on the datasets under the condition that imaging parameters can be calibrated accurately.
-However, DSO faces challenges when it is not easy to estimate these parameters.
-Moreover, it is rather difficult for DSO to perform effective large size bundle adjustment and loop closure because the information at pixel level is not easy to be used for estimating correspondences in consecutive frames.

-Indirect methods extract intermediate representation from raw sensor input.
-Then, camera motion is estimated based on the matching of intermediate representation.
-Indirect methods can utilize different intermediate representations such as points and lines~\cite{Joo_2018_CVPR,Li2018,Zhou2015}.
-For example, ORB-SLAM~\cite{Mur-Artal2017} considers point features only; and PL-SLAM Stereo~\cite{Gomez-Ojeda2017} and PL-SLAM Mono~\cite{Pumarola2017} extract points and lines for pose estimation.
-Although these methods have achieved great successes on many datasets, spatial-temporal coherence is not considered in these works.
-We propose LF-SLAM (Fig.~\ref{fig:LineFlowSLAMPipeline}) to fully model the spatial-temporal coherence of line segments both in 2D and 3D domains.
-A line flow consists of a set of 2D line segments in consecutive images corresponding to a specific 3D line segment.
-Line flows are helpful for improving SLAM efficiency and robustness because spatial-temporal coherence can be utilized for feature extraction, feature matching, bundle adjustment, and loop closure.